Sweat and Salt Water: Selected Works

 April K. Henderson, EditorApril K. Henderson is senior lecturer and director of the Va‘aomanū Pasifika—Programme in Pacific Studies and Samoan Studies at Te Herenga Waka Victoria University of Wellington.

-Terence Wesley-Smith, EditorTerence Wesley-Smith is a professor in the Center for Pacific Islands Studies, University of Hawai‘i, Mānoa.
+Terence Wesley-Smith, EditorTerence Wesley-Smith is a professor in the Center for Pacific Islands Studies, University of Hawai‘i at Mānoa.

 Tarcisius Kabutaulaka, Series Editor